 – Mayor Eric Garcetti

-Mayor Garcetti previously served four terms on the L.A.
-City Council as Council President.
-Prior to serving in public office, he was as an intelligence officer in the United States Navy Reserve and taught at the University of Southern California and Occidental College.
+Eric Garcetti was elected Mayor of Los Angeles in 2013.
+He previously served four terms on the LA City Council as Council President.
+Prior to being in public office, Mr Garcetti was an intelligence officer in the United States Navy Reserve and taught at the University of Southern California and Occidental College.

 In early 2020, Mayor Garcetti launched LA’s Green New Deal, a 10-year plan to combat climate change.
 The plan aims to plant 90 000 trees by 2021, to provide 100% electric transport by 2030, for 70% of all water to be locally sourced, and recycle 100% of waste water by 2035.
 The city aims to be powered with 100% renewable energy by 2045 (55% by 2025, 80% by 2036), create 400 000 green jobs, be 100% net zero, and divert 100% waste from landfill by 2050.
 The City of Los Angeles has converted its vehicle fleet to electric vehicles and partnered with other organisations to support green goals.
 Partnership initiatives include the free installation of solar panels on low-income homes, development of an app reporting water quality data on local beaches, installation of public drinking water fountains, building upgrades to enhance energy efficiency, building zero-emission homes, cycling safety classes to promote cycling as a form of transport, electric vehicle purchase rebates, deliveries being completed by electric scooter rather than vans, expanding bus routes and the introduction of electric buses, establishment of an air quality academy to study the health impacts of air pollution, community compost schemes, gardening internships and workshops, increasing vegetation for urban cooling, and urban planning efforts to increase green space within a 10-minute walk from homes.